scraggo/scraggo.github.io/content/drafts/meet.md

 Long ago, in the Greek Temple of Apollo, someone wrote ["Know Thyself"](https://en.wikipedia.org/wiki/Know_thyself).
 In my experience, gaining self-knowledge is invaluable.

 A perennial problem for me is a tendency to deny my own wants and needs.
 That has made it tricky to really understand myself.
+It has been a rough and haphazard journey.

 I got to wondering if there was a more _targeted_ way to get to know myself.
-I had taken a handful of personality tests throughout the years and have enjoyed comparing my results with others.
+I've taken a handful of personality tests throughout the years and they definitely helped.
+I enjoy learning about what goes into the tests and comparing my results with others.
 I asked "What other tests can help me learn about myself?
 Which ones are the best at doing so?"

 To answer this, I took lots of online tests to gauge their effectiveness.
 I reflected on the results from lots of different angles.
 I found it all to be very effective at shedding light on myself!

 This goal of this post is to share the fruits of this labor.
+In it is:

+- a curated list of internet questionnaires
+- my own lists of questions
-In it is the curated list of internet questionnaires as well as my own lists.
-Also, lots of suggestions to help you put the pieces together.
+- lots of suggestions to help you put the pieces together

 ### The process